cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 }
 ```

-Having to introduce an implicit receiver using [`with`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/with.html)
+Introducing an implicit receiver using [`with`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/with.html)
-at every call-site is boilerplate we would like to get rid of.
+at every call-site adds boilerplate we'd like to avoid.

-One approach is to convert the member extension `baz` to a contextual top-level extension function.
+One approach is to convert the member extension `baz` into a contextual top-level extension function.

 ```kotlin
 context(bar: Bar)